openstax/napkin-notes/phil/server-names.md

 # Questions

-- What about other servers?
+- What about when other servers are added?
   - accounts.openstax.org
   - exercises.openstax.org
   - exchange.openstax.org